cory0417/data-science-S2023/challenges/c03-stang-assignment.md

 **Observations**:

 - It’s tempting to say that `E` and `mu` decreases as thickness increases.
-However, the relationship from the plot seems nonlinear and varying according to the angle and the thickness.
+However, the relationship from the plot seems monotone and varying according to the angle and the thickness.

 ### **q4** Consider the following statement: